 We’ve all heard the different tales of addiction, about how drugs and alcohol can affect us and change our minds, making us dependent on them.
+Even pornography can be a serious addiction if it’s consumed excessively as explained at MrMindBlowing.com.
 Addiction is usually treated as Public Service Announcements (PSA), highlighting how wrong it is to rely on drugs or alcohol and essentially warning the audience that if they ever start on drugs or binge drinking, you’re sure to end up like those addicts who can’t even lead a normal life anymore.
 In other words, addicts are shamed but what if addiction is compared to other medical diseases?

 First Call, an alcohol and drug prevention recovery organisation in Kansas City has released a couple of ads to illustrate just that.
 As part of the #stoptheshame campaign, the highlight of these ads is showing how the world would be if people treated Cancer and Parkinson’s patients (diseases that also affect our bodies and brains) the same way that they treat addicts.